shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/working-in-sona.md

 # Working in Sona

-This page describes key things to know about working in Sona (<https://purdue-psych.sona-systems.com>), including how to post timeslots, retrieve a list of subject names, <mark>and assign credits?</mark>
+This page describes key things to know about working in Sona (<https://purdue-psych.sona-systems.com>{target="_blank" rel="noreferrer"}), including how to post timeslots, retrieve a list of subject names, <mark>and assign credits?</mark>

 ## Sona Terminology